-The base period of the BARDA contract expired at the end of April 2021, however BARDA has exercised Option 1A in March 2021 to provide funding to initiate the Burn Training study.
+The base period of the BARDA contract expired at the end of April 2021, however BARDA has exercised Option 1A in March 2021, and Option 1B in September 2021, to provide funding to initiate the Burn Training study.
 BARDA may exercise further options to extend the term of the contract subject to contract milestones and decision gates.
 While the Company has no reason to believe that these further options will not be exercised, and whilst these contracts have been renewed or extended historically, there is no guarantee that the contracts will be extended.
 As these contracts are very significant to the Company, a decision by BARDA not to exercise further options could have an adverse impact on the Company’s business, prospects, results of operations and financial condition.

 Loss of a major customer